MsgLosers/hydrusrvue-1/README.md

 When necessary, this section will be expanded with upgrade guides to new major versions.

+#### Upgrading from 3.x to 4.x

+Upgrading from `3.x` to `4.x` can be done via `git pull && yarn`.

+The major version bump was made due to the incompatibility of `3.x` with hydrusrv `7.x`.
+So if you are using that version, you need to upgrade hydrusrvue to `4.x`.

 #### Upgrading from 2.x to 3.x

 Upgrading from `2.x` to `3.x` can be done via `git pull && yarn`.

 The major version bump was made due to the incompatibility of `2.x` with hydrusrv `6.x`.
-So if you are using that, you need to upgrade hydrusrvue to `3.x`.
+So if you are using that version, you need to upgrade hydrusrvue to `3.x`.

 #### Upgrading from 1.x to 2.x

-Upgrading from `1.x` to `2.x` can be done via `git pull && yarn` and requires only a few setting changes.
+Upgrading from `1.x` to `2.x` can be done via `git pull && yarn` and requires manual updates/changes in `.env`.

 The major version bump was made due to the incompatibility of `1.x` with hydrusrv `5.x`.
-So if you are using that, you need to upgrade hydrusrvue to `2.x`.
+So if you are using that version, you need to upgrade hydrusrvue to `2.x`.

 ## Usage